NMT MANAGEMENT INC

 Exempt employees are those whose job assignments meet the Federal and State requirements for overtime exemption.
 Exempt employees are compensated on a salary basis and are not eligible for overtime pay.

 Temporary employees are those who are employed on special projects for short periods of time, or on a “fill-in” basis.
 These positions are not intended to be part of continuing operations.
 Temporary employees are not eligible for benefits.
 Temporary employees are eligible for overtime compensation in accordance with State and Federal regulations.

 Employees who are on any type of leave of absence, work-related or non-work-related, that exceeds any protected State or Federal leave of absence will be placed on inactive status.

-The first 90 days of continuous employment at Massage Revolution is considered an introductory period.
+The first 90 days of continuous employment at NMT Management Inc. is considered an introductory period.
 During this time you will learn your responsibilities, get acquainted with fellow team members, and determine whether or not you are happy with your job.
 Your supervisor will closely monitor your performance.

-Completion of the introductory period does not entitle you to remain employed by Massage Revolution for any definite period of time, but rather allows both you and the Company to evaluate whether or not you are right for the position.
+Completion of the introductory period does not entitle you to remain employed by NMT Management Inc. for any definite period of time, but rather allows both you and the Company to evaluate whether or not you are right for the position.

 Leaves of Absence

 NMT Management Inc. will grant family and medical leave in accordance with the requirements of applicable State and Federal law in effect at the time the leave is granted.
 No greater or lesser leave benefits will be granted than those set forth in the relevant State or Federal laws.
 In certain situations, the federal law requires that provisions of State law apply.
 In any case, employee will be eligible for the most generous benefits available under either law.

 Please contact your Supervisor as soon as you become aware of the need for a family and medical leave.
 The following is a summary of the relevant provisions.